Venus Life Finder: Spacecraft design and instrumentation

 The 17 kg cone-shaped atmospheric probe measures just 40 cm across, which was chosen to accommodate the electronics and the focal length of the nephelometer.
 The probe outer mould line is a scaled-down version of the Deep Space 2 probe.
 Like the Deep Space 2 probe, the probe carries no parachute nor does it eject its heat shield.
 The nephelometer, flight computer, and radio are housed in a spherical titanium pressure vessel encased within a layer of insulation to protect the electronics and instrument from the corrosive Venusian atmosphere and maintain acceptable temperatures.

 The probe contains one scientific instrument; the Autofluorescence Nephelometer, which will project a 440 nm diode laser into the Venusian atmosphere through a fused silicate window.
 During the probe's descent, cloud particles which pass through the laser beam will scatter light, and if organic, these particles may also fluoresce.
 The scattered and fluoresced light will be collected through the same fused silicate window by a lens, from which the existence of organics, as well as particle size, shape, composition and concentration can be ascertained.

 Venus Life Finder is being developed by a team of fewer than thirty people, led by Sara Seager of the Massachusetts Institute of Technology.
-The mission cost is estimate at less than 10 million US dollars, funded by Rocket Lab, MIT and undisclosed philanthropists.
+The mission cost is estimated at less than 10 million US dollars, funded by Rocket Lab, MIT and undisclosed philanthropists.
 Peter Beck, CEO of Rocket Lab, has said that the spacecraft is a "nights-and-weekends project," and that it "gets pushed to the side all the time, but [they are] still working on it."